aws-samples/aws-batch-runtime-monitoring/README.md

 Cleanup
 ---

+If you didn't set SAM's CreateTrail parameter to `yes` *skip* the following step:
+- AWS Console:
+  - go to the Amazon Simple Storage Service page;
+  - look for a bucket called `STACK_NAME-s3cloudtrailbucket-([a-zA-Z0-9_-])*`, for example: `My-Monitoring-Stack-s3cloudtrailbucket-1k2hb0mebxnix`;
+  - open that bucket and empty it.
+- AWS CLI:
+  - run `aws s3 ls` to list all the S3 bucket of your account;
+  - look for a bucket called `STACK_NAME-s3cloudtrailbucket-([a-zA-Z0-9_-])*`, for example: `My-Monitoring-Stack-s3cloudtrailbucket-1k2hb0mebxnix`;
+  - run `aws s3 rm s3://BUCKET_NAME --recursive` to empy the bucket.

-To remove the SAM application, go to the CloudFormation page of the AWS Console, select your stack and click **Delete**.
+Now, to remove the SAM application, go to the CloudFormation page of the AWS Console, select your stack and click **Delete** or execute the following AWS CLI command: `aws cloudformation delete-stack --stack-name STACK_NAME --region AWS_REGION`.

 Adding Monitoring to Existing Auto-Scaling Groups
 ---